Pavlos Sidiropoulos: Early life

 Pavlos Sidiropoulos was born on 27 July 1948 in Athens, Greece to Konstantinos and Ioanna "Jenny" Sidiropoulos.
-His father was born in Sokhumi, Russia (present-day Abkhazia) into a wealthy Pontic family that cultivated and sold tobacco.
+His father was born in Sokhumi, GSSR, USSR (present-day Georgia) into a wealthy Pontic family that cultivated and sold tobacco.
 He later established ELFOT, which at the time was the only company selling photography paper in Greece.
 Pavlos' mother Jenny was from Heraklion, Crete.
 Through her, he was the great-grandson of George Zorbas, the inspiration for the 1946 novel Zorba the Greek and nephew of Elli Alexiou.
 His maternal aunt Galatea was an author and was married to Nikos Kazantzakis, author of Zorba the Greek, and later to poet Markos Avgeris.

 Sidiropoulos lived with his family in the Kypseli and Patisia neighborhoods and in the suburb Galatsi of Athens.
 He had a younger sister, Melina.
 He completed three years of mathematics studies at Aristotle University in Thessaloniki starting in 1967 but left to pursue music and because he felt his education was stymied by the strict censorship introduced by the Greek junta.
 While at university, he lived with songwriter Vangelis Germanos and played percussion in a band.